momenhassan96/my-read/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains static Components displayed depended on Route and all states for all project.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookShelves # A Functional Component Contain Filtered Arrays for specific books and passing filtered arrays for Shelf Component.
+    ├── Shelf.js # A Functional Component to display Every Shelf recieved from BookShelves Component and passing every book in filtered array to SingleBook Component.
+    ├── SingleBook.js # A Functional Component to display Every Book recived From Shelf Component.
+    ├── SearchInput.js # A Functional Component to display Search Input.
+    ├── SearchPage.js # A Class Component to handel data recived from Search Input and display Books recived from BackEnd.
-    ├── icons # Helpful images for your app.
+    ├── SelectComponent.js # A Functional Component to display Select Menu ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg